corycates8298/Prediction-Analyses/README.md

 So an R^2 of .674 (Which is the training data after tuning) means that the model can explain 67% of the variation in the target.
 I did not select the MAE and MSE, because I am interested in the negative values and not just the magnitude (when interpreting Sales data).
 Also, I want a less complicated model to follow than MSE.
 The R values were much easier to interpret and to explain, but the MAE/MSE may be more suitable models.

+### Visualizations

 ![Alt Text](https://github.com/corycates8298/Prediction-Analyses/blob/main/Image1.png#:~:text=t-,Image1,-.png)

+- Outlet Size by Outlet Sales Comparison.
+As you can see, Store 3 is outranking the competitors.

 ![Alt Text[]([https://github.com/corycates8298/Prediction-Analyses/blob/main/Image1.png#:~:text=t-,Image2,-.png](https://github.com/corycates8298/Prediction-Analyses/edit/main/README.md#:~:text=README.md-,image2,-.png))](https://github.com/corycates8298/Prediction-Analyses/blob/main/image2.png?raw=true)

+- Heatmap correlation  between item_mrp an item_outlet_sales, however not that strong.
+Looks to be at 0.57, with 1 being the strongest.

 ![Alt Text](https://github.com/corycates8298/Prediction-Analyses/blob/main/image3.png?raw=true)